How to Make and Annotate Screenshots on a Mac

 These steps show you how to add markup to screenshots without first saving the screenshot and then having to use image editing software:

-Included in OS X is Grab, a handy utility that offers more advanced features than the screenshot keyboard shortcut method such as a timer option that gives you an extra ten seconds to prepare the screen before the screenshot is taken and pointer preferences to show or hide a variety of pointer styles.
+Included in OS X is Grab, a handy utility that offers more advanced features than the screenshot keyboard shortcut such as a timer option.
+It gives you an extra ten seconds to prepare the screen before the screenshot is taken and pointer preferences to show or hide a variety of pointer styles.

 If the basic functionality and limited markup options of Apple’s integrated screenshot tool leaves you cold, intelligent app developers have done a good job of providing plenty of feature-rich, advanced screenshot alternatives.
 Let’s take a peek at some of most popular screen capture apps available for the Mac.